Flotomate/product_docs/source/asset-management/asset-management-intro.rst

-As modern enterprises solely rely on digital infrastructure for almost all of their IT operations, it is critical to manage all components of the infrastructure as per best practices. {Product} Asset Management is designed to align with the complexity of Assets and related functions.
+As modern enterprises solely rely on digital infrastructure for almost all of their IT operations, it is critical to manage all components of the infrastructure as per best practices.
+Flotomate Asset Management is designed to align with the complexity of Assets and related functions.
 It empowers the IT to automate end to end asset lifecycle management, manage CMDB (Configuration Management Database), perform automatic discovery, generate reports, and much more.

-{Product} understands the complexity that a large number of IT Assets can bring to an organization, which is why we have built a comprehensive Asset Management system suitable for organizations of all size.
+Flotomate understands the complexity that a large number of IT Assets can bring to an organization, which is why we have built a comprehensive Asset Management system suitable for organizations of all size.

-{Product} provides a unified experience in managing and tracking of IT and Non-IT Assets.
+Flotomate provides a unified experience in managing and tracking of IT and Non-IT Assets.
 We have features like Asset Discovery and Bulk Asset Import for easy creation of an Asset Repository (CMDB); for complicated Assets, we have the option of manual upload.